ronnieholm/SPCalendarRecurrenceExpander/README.md

 and thus no specific SharePoint version.
 Provided you can access the raw calendar list items, the library will work.
-The library doesn't work with SharePoint's OData web service because it doesn't expose each item's FieldValue collection wherein the calendar metadata is stored.
+The library doesn't work with SharePoint's OData web service because it doesn't expose each item's FieldValues collection wherein the calendar metadata is stored.

 How it works